 Most ropes on the market have been created to maximise user speed.
 This is great if you’ve been using a rope for a while, but not so great if you’re new to skipping.
 It’s hard to become proficient on jumps if you’re not able to feel where the rope is during its rotation.
 Speed ropes are best suited for advanced jumpers who want to fine-tune their performance.

-The most effective skipping rope for a beginner should have some weight to it, but no more than 0.5kg.
+The most effective skipping rope for beginners should have some weight to it, but no more than 0.5kg.
 This will allow you to determine when the rope is coming around your feet to cue yourself to jump.

 Weight in the handles of a rope isn’t ideal, so look for one that only has ball bearings in the handles.
 Proper skipping form means your arms move very little during jumps, so there’s not much benefit to having weight in the handle at all.